 When we look at a Buddha statue, it is not necessarily that we only see the Buddha.
 What we generally see is ourselves.
 Today we look at the statue & have these certain thoughts.
-The next day, it may not be totally the same any more.
+The next day, it may not be the same any more.

 An aged statue carries with it some of our past.
 The struggles, the memories, the thoughts.
 Ten years later, we stand before our statue, we see how much we have grown over time.
-Past thoughts might now become laughable.
+Past thoughts might even now become laughable.

 It is not about the statue; it is more about the statue owner.
 And the interesting thing is, no single one of us ever sees the same thing when standing before the same statue.
 This is the uniqueness of every individual that makes life vibrant and full of surprises.